Tuesday, March 31, 2020

 Many good folks are creating a more active online presence and community during this world-wide season of isolation.
 They offer their unique version of pleasant distractions: interesting facts, sublime photos, pet poses, comforting scenes of home life, helpful facts and hints, encouragement, poetry readings, music and art lessons, funny videos and stories, you name it.
 In regular life, people were already doing a lot of that, but it's become more focused and more deliberate to help people feel supported and connected.

-Musing what I could offer, I look at my shelves of books lined up -- they seem eager to be pressed into service.
+Musing about what I could offer, I look at my shelves of books lined up—they seem eager to be pressed into service.
 So for the time being, each morning I will take a book from my shelf, randomly open it, and offer a few lines from it.
 Or, sometimes I might follow page numbers with the dates on the calendar, so today being March 21, I would share a few lines from page 21.
 And, I might comment on the chosen portion or just leave the author say it.

 Anyways, we'll see how it goes.
 Let us begin...